 an invitation to extend the original survey.

 Clarifying the vision: impact on exit strategy.
-Vision
+Vision is

-that all members of a development group understand and share the same vision.
+all members of a development group understand and share the same vision.

 This may often appear to be the case, but can be deceptive.
 A primary objective